mrinaald/starter-hugo-academic/content/_index.md

           # * Trained the CNN models using Google ML-Engine APIs
           # * Developed a Server-Client support using Tensorflow Serving
           description: |2-
+              * Implemented CNN models in Python using TensorFlow for image classification, leveraging Google ML Engine APIs to accelerate training on Google Cloud.
+Deployed the model with TensorFlow Serving to expose REST APIs for generating model predictions.
-              * Implemented Convolutional Neural Network (CNN) models using Python and TensorFlow for an image classification problem
+          #    * Implemented Convolutional Neural Network (CNN) models using Python and TensorFlow for an image classification problem
-              * Used Google ML‐Engine APIs to train various CNN models on the Google Cloud for accelerated experimentations and training
+          #    * Used Google ML‐Engine APIs to train various CNN models on the Google Cloud for accelerated experimentations and training
-              * Developed Server‐Client support using TensorFlow Serving for exposing REST APIs to generate predictions from the trained models
+          #    * Developed Server‐Client support using TensorFlow Serving for exposing REST APIs to generate predictions from the trained models
     design:
       columns: '2'